Jonathan is an attorney in the firm’s Cannabis, Hemp, and Litigation Departments, as well as its Coronavirus Task Force.

 During law school, Jonathan earned awards for his oral advocacy and for his academic achievement, including being named to the Dean’s List and earning the highest grade in several of his classes, including Class Actions.
 In 2015, his moot court team represented the United States at an international competition, one of only twelve teams to do so.
 The next year, he was named the top speaker at a regional moot court competition.
 Jonathan also co-authored an article about an attorney’s duty of cooperation that has been published in several American Bar Association publications.

 Prior to law school, Jonathan received his Bachelor of Arts from West Chester University, cum laude, with majors in philosophy and international relations.
 While there, he wrote an award-winning paper that compared the work of two naturalist philosophers.

-In his free time, Jonathan also enjoys playing guitar and hiking, in addition to reading non-fiction and classic novels.
+In Jonathan’s free time, he enjoys playing guitar, hiking, and dabbling in landscape photography, as well as reading non-fiction and classic novels.

 Arizona could look at new north-south freeway in Pinal County; Jordan Rose, founder and president of Rose Law Group, highlights the importance of such studies

 By Mike Sunnucks | Rose Law Group Reporter A measure at the Arizona Legislature would appropriate $5 million for the +

 Kaine Fisher, Rose Law Group partner and family law director, on the impact of recreational marijuana on co-parenting plans in Arizona